bamos/bamos.github.io/_includes/cv.md

- I am a research scientist at <b>Facebook AI (FAIR)</b> in NYC and study foundational topics and applications in <b>machine learning</b> (sometimes deep) and <b>optimization</b> (sometimes convex), including reinforcement learning, geometry, computer vision, language, statistics, and theory.
-In my research I seek to uncover new modeling principles that enable us to express new operations and pieces of domain knowledge.
-I focus on optimization as non-trivial reasoning operations can be expressed in the language of optimization, and the lens of optimization offers insights into established paradigms.
-I actively publish code to [GitHub](https://github.com/bamos) as I believe that science should be open and accessible, and that well-engineered code enables new frontiers. <br><br>
+ I am a research scientist at <b>Facebook AI (FAIR)</b> in NYC and study foundational topics in <b>machine learning</b> and <b>optimization</b>, recently involving reinforcement learning, control, optimal transport, and geometry.
+I am interested in developing new modeling principles that improve learning systems and agents that interact with and understand our world.
+My current focus is on optimization as non-trivial reasoning operations can be expressed in the language of optimization, and the lens of optimization brings insights into established paradigms. <br><br>

 ## <i class="fa fa-chevron-right"></i> Current Position